 Keep your subject lines relevant

 We’ve all looked at an email’s subject line, instantly recognised it as spam and deleted it before giving it a chance.
 People judge CAPITAL LETTERS and EXCLAMATION MARKS!!!!!! as obvious characteristics, so avoid them at all costs.
 It’s a miracle these emails have made it past filters in the first place so do yourself a favour and keep your subject lines short, relevant and grammatically correct.

 Choose your words wisely

 Phrases such as “limited time”, “special offer” and “today only” sound great in theory but are a red flag for spam filters.

 Even words like “free”, “cheap” and “guaranteed” can be discriminated against.
-Instead of going for a hard-sell, concentrate on writing subject lines that show the value of what’s inside without overselling.
+Instead of going for a hard-sell, concentrate on writing subject lines that show the value of what’s inside and entice the reader, without overselling.

 Readers don’t like being trapped into receiving content and have every right to complain if they feel their privacy is breached.

 It might sound counterintuitive but unsubscribes can actually be beneficial for you.
 They clean your list which increases your engagement, ensuring you maintain high open rates.
 Your deliverability rates will be greatly improved and your emails will actually end up in front of more eyes than if you had a big list, filled with useless contacts.

 Segment your lists

 Not all your recipients have the same real estate interests, so why on earth would you send them the same generic listings?
 Categorise your contacts into groups, so you can target them with tailored content that they are more likely to open.
 ActivePipe does this for you with incredible precision.
 It targets individuals and audiences within your database with properties that match their exact needs.
 Best of all, it automates the process, so you don’t have to lift a finger.